SMAntony/python_notes/datacamp_python/readme.md

 # Python Scripts
 * Explicitly mention print and other functions

-# Python as a calculator
-* Exponentiation: **.
-This operator raises the number to its left to the power of the number to its right.
-For example 4**2 will give 16.
-* Modulo: %.
-This operator returns the remainder of the division of the number to the left by the number on its right.
-For example 18 % 7 equals 4

 # Objects:
 Examples: Str, List, Int and so on
 Everything == Object